eoeefosa/typescript-setup/README.md

-Here’s a **complete guide** for setting up a TypeScript project with Express:
+ **complete guide** for setting up a TypeScript project with Express:

 ---